DOD14/Optical-Indicatrix-3D/README.md

 # Optical-Indicatrix-3D
- A project to help visualise the optical indicatrix of a mineral and convergent light interference figures.
+ A project to help visualise the optical indicatrix of a mineral and the corresponding convergent light interference figures.

  ## Table of Contents
 * [General info](#general-info)